2026 San Diego City Council election: District 8

 District 8 consists of the southern communities of San Diego and those along the Mexico–United States border, including the communities of Barrio Logan, Egger Highlands, Grant Hill, Logan Heights, Memorial, Nestor, Ocean View Hills, Otay Mesa West, Otay Mesa East, San Ysidro, Sherman Heights, Stockton, and Tijuana River Valley.

-Democratic incumbent Vivian Moreno is ineligible for re-election due to term limits.
-Seven candidates have filed to run for the seat as of October 11, 2025.
+Democratic incumbent Vivian Moreno was ineligible for re-election due to term limits.
+Four candidates qualified to run for the June 2, 2026 primary, in addition to two write-in candidates.

+Antonio Martinez, a member of the San Ysidro School District Board of Education, and Gerardo Ramirez, chief of staff to councilmember Vivian Moreno, both Democrats, defeated four other candidates and advanced from the primary on June 2, 2026.